ezana-esk94/New-Stuff-/README.md

 This is a very quick and reliable script to discover commonly targeted/vulnerable ports in your network at a point in time.
-Also, this can be a great starting point to take the data that is presented and perform other actions.
+Also, this can be a suitable starting point, taking the outputted data and perfomring other actions as needed.